mqtt-tools/mqttwarn/README.md

 ### `functions`

 The `functions` option specifies the path to a Python file containing functions you use in formatting or filtering data (see below).
-Do not specify the `.py` extension to the path name you configure here.
+The `.py` extension to the path name you configure here must be specified.

 ### `launch`